 Green Coronatus' breath, laser burst, and bullet burst graphics are also in the ROM...

 ...as are its projectiles.
-Note that these graphics are stored separately from each other in the original Darius, while in Megablast they're all grouped together.
+Note that these graphics are stored separately from each other in Darius while in this game they're all grouped together.

 This also includes the replicating orbs that appear before the bosses in Darius, the purple-and-orange explosions, and red fireballs, which aren't actually used in the Green Coronatus fight but are used in other boss fights.